numba/numba/docs/source/doc/type_inference.rst

 Parametric Polymorphism
 -----------------------

-Type sets are fine for small typesets, but not general enough for a large or infinite type universe.
-Instead, we allow parametric polymorphism through simple templates and type infering callbacks.
+Type sets are fine for small sets, but not general enough for a large or infinite type universe.
+Instead, we allow parametric polymorphism through simple templates and type functions (functions that return the type at compile time given the input types).
 For an introduction to templates we refer the reader to templates_.

 Templates can be used as follows::